gitgroch/fred-herzog/README.md

 #### **Bugs:**
 - None Identified
 #### *Future Enhancements:**
-- The form page is functional but quite sparse, future iterations could add aditional style elements to make the page more attractive
+- The form page is functional but quite sparse, future iterations could add aditional style elements to make the page more attractive.

 ## **Testing:**